norton120/pirate_baby/content/posts/complete_cd_with_aws_codepipeline_ecs_and_cloudflare.md

 We are setting up a blue/green deployment of a containerized application.
 The application uses docker-compose locally with one application container, one db container, a sidecar container (in our case logging, but can be anything) and an nginx container to serve web content.
 In AWS our stack will be:

 - CodePipeline to manage our blue/green deployment via CodeBuild and CodeDeploy
+- A single ECS service running on Fargate
+- A single Elastic Load Balencer
+- ECR for storing our container images
+- SecretsManager for managing our environment variables
+- Github as our source code provider